Fun & Games (The Connells album)

-Fun & Games is the third album by the American pop/rock band The Connells, released in 1989.
+Fun & Games is the third studio album by the American band the Connells, released in 1989.
 It was recorded primarily at Fort Apache Studios, in Cambridge, MA, with additional recording at Studio 900 in New York City and Reflection Studio in Charlotte, NC.

-In the US, the album reached #163 on the Billboard 200 while the single "Something to Say" reached #7 on the Hot Modern Rock Tracks chart.
+The album reached No. 163 on the Billboard 200; the single "Something to Say" reached No. 7 on the Hot Modern Rock Tracks chart.
+The band supported the album with a North American tour.

+Critical reception

+The Washington Post wrote: "Though less redolent of Celtic airs than the previous platter, Fun has a similar sweep, its melodies cascading gently over the Piedmont."
+The Philadelphia Inquirer deemed the album "hooky, straightforward rock."
+The Chicago Tribune called it "a musical blend that's both bucolic and brawny and possessed of some real presence, vitality and depth."